I urge everyone—no matter how big their portfolio—to truly understand every suggestion they’re given before acting.

 - Problems with existing solutions that hinder business or technical performance

-Epics are typically described using a short phrase on a Kanban card, such as, “self-service for all auto loans.”
-After all, the investment in funnel epics should be minimal, until they are discussed on a periodic cadence established by LPM.
+Epics are typically described using a short phrase on card, such as, “self-service for all auto loans.”
 Epics that meet the decision criteria are then moved to the next state, ‘reviewing.’
-There is no WIP limit for this step since it’s just used for intake of potential new epics.
+There is no WIP limit for this state since it’s just used for intake of potential new epics.

 Reviewing – Epics that reach this state warrant some further time and effort.
 Here, they are roughly sized, along with an estimate of value.
 Time investment is limited to the discussion level, with perhaps some preliminary investigation.
 Next, the epic will be elaborated in the epic hypothesis statement format (see the article, Epic).
 Since the investment of time is now increasing, a WIP limit is applied to restrict the number of epics being reviewed.
 Sources of business benefit are identified, and epics are prioritized using Weighted Shortest Job First (WSJF).
 Epics that rise to the top are pulled into the next state, ‘analyzing,’ as soon as space is available in the Kanban.